Sports medicine: Scope

 Sports medicine can refer to the specific medical specialty or subspecialty of several medical and research disciplines in sports.
 Sports medicine may be called Sport and Exercise Medicine (SEM), which is now well established in many countries.
 It can broadly also refer to physicians, scientists, trainers, and other paramedical practitioners who work in a broad setting.
 Sports medicine specialists include a broad range of professions.
 All sports medicine specialists have one main goal in mind, to heal and rehabilitate injuries for return to everyday life and return to play, as well as to prevent future injuries.
 They work with all different types of people, and not just athletes.
 The various sports medicine experts often work together as a team to ensure the best recovery plan for the individual.
 Team members can include orthopedic surgeons, certified athletic trainers, sports physical therapists, physical medicine and rehabilitation specialists, and specialty SEM physicians.
+Research within the field is also highly multidisciplinary.
+A 2023 systematic review noted a 12.1% increase in female authorship in major orthopedic sports medicine journals, with nearly 60% of this growth driven by professionals holding degrees other than an MD.

 Specializing in the treatment of athletes and other physically active individuals, SEM physicians have extensive education in musculoskeletal medicine.
 SEM doctors treat injuries such as muscle, ligament, tendon and bone problems, but may also treat chronic illnesses that can affect physical performance, such as asthma and diabetes.
 SEM doctors also advise on managing and preventing injuries.

 European templates for SEM specialization generally recommend four years of experience in: